 When the juices have started to soak in add a handful of kale

-let simmer until juices are soaked up and bobs your uncle.
+Let simmer until juices are soaked up to your preferred juiciness and bobs your uncle.

-This dish is SO versatile, you can serve over courgettie or your preffered pasta selection, you could use to make a lasagne/shepherds pie (which I’ve done with sweet potato mash and it was divine), or you could add kidney beans and chilli powder and serve with rice.
-The world really is your oyster here.
+This dish is SO versatile, you can serve over courgettie or your fave carby pasta selection.
+You could use it to make a lasagne/shepherds pie (which I’ve done with sweet potato mash and it was divine), or you could add kidney beans and chilli powder and serve with rice.
+The world really is your (vegan alternative) oyster here.

 This is an absolute staple of mine, a go to after a long day at work or on those days when you just CBA!

 SO easy and can be mixed up however you please.